 Canadian Mortgage Rate Forecast 2026–2030

 Here’s my analysis on where Canadian interest rates are heading — and what it means for anyone buying, selling, or renewing a mortgage in British Columbia.
 I update this page after every Bank of Canada decision.
+See today’s best mortgage rates →

-Updated February 22, 2026 · Next BoC Decision: March 12, 2026
+Updated March 21, 2026 · Next BoC Decision: April 29, 2026

 Aman Nanda

-Mortgage Broker & Realtor · Century 21 Coastal Realty LTD
+Mortgage Broker & Realtor · Century 21 Coastal Realty Ltd.

 Bank of Canada Rate